Clariant and Plant Advanced Technologies agree strategic partnership in cosmetics

 The partnership combines PAT's research in discovering and producing compounds from plant roots together with the marketing and sales expertise of Clariant's Active Ingredients business, Clariant said.

-The companies will work together to develop new premium products which will be marketed through Clariant's global network, it added.
-Financial terms of the deal were not disclosed.
+The companies will work together to develop new premium products which will reach the market through Clariant’s global network, it added.

-PAT is known for its development of milking technology that is used obtain ingredients from roots several times a year without destroying the plant.

-The Nancy-based company has also developed a technique which identifies compounds in complex mixtures that can be used to develop new cosmetics.

 ((John.Revill@thomsonreuters.com; +41 58306 7022; Reuters Messaging: john.revill.thomsonreuters.com@reuters.net))